SuperIzya/how-to-fp/README.md

 # How I learned to stop worrying and love FP in Scala

-Since i've recently struggled trough understanding of the basics of FP, and since the most hard part was to start thinking functional, i've decided to share some tips how to make first steps easier.
+Since I've recently struggled trough understanding of the basics of FP, and since the hardest part was to start thinking functional, I've decided to share some tips how to make first steps easier.

 ### Pillars of FP

-There are several concepts in functional programming, that once mastered, you're half way there into FP (the hard half).
+There are several major concepts in functional programming.
+And once you understand them, you're half way through.
-In the following part I will _what??_ give

 #### Table of contents
 * [Why we choose functional programming?](#why-we-choose-functional-programming)